johannesholmberg/archive.holmberg.io/notebook/_posts/2015-05-18-turning-off.md

   - /journal/turning-off/
 ---

-<p class="intro" markdown="1">**As I ventured out** to [see the world a couple of years ago](/journal/getting-on-that-plane), I thought about that as a great opportunity for a behavior-changer.
-I took what I called a “digital siesta”.</p>
+As I ventured out to [see the world a couple of years ago](/journal/getting-on-that-plane), I thought about that as a great opportunity for a behavior-changer.
+I took what I called a “digital siesta”.

 It was a most appreciated change.
 My body felt so much relaxed and satisfied with my circumstances, my head didn’t rush because I felt I was missing out on one thing or another.
 I got rid off my iPhone, and I was ok.
 I gave away my iPad, and I was ok.
 I did keep my Macbook Air to be able to write and check in with the world at my own pace, and that was also ok.
 It was a most enlighted phase of my life and I started feeling more satisfied and content with my decisions.